 "All around the state, farmers left small clumps of trees standing in the middle of their fields.
 Their excuse in the early days was that the trees made a good place for the plow horses to cool off.
 But there was also a deep psychological reason for having those trees there.
 Look around even today.
 You see these fields, stretching for three, four miles in all directions, and smack in the middle of them there's a tree.
 Now farmers don't need that tree there anymore: tractors don't need to rest in the shade.
 If you talk to farmers they'll usually say.
 'Well, my grandfather planted that tree.'
 Darn right he planted it. for very good psychological reasons, and his grandchildren leave it there for the same reasons."

 This defensive repopulating of a landscape denuded in the course of exploiting it has been made even more imperative as technology and market pressures have combined to force most farmers' reach to equal their grasp.
-The process begun with the perfection of the moldboard plow is being finished today with awful precision as farmers' machines clear hedge rows, creek bottoms, hillsides to put more and more acres into production.
+The process begun with the perfection of the moldboard plow is being finished today with awful precision as farmers' machines clear hedge rows, creek bottoms, and hillsides to put more and more acres into production.
 As a result the trees, the glades, the animals are gone.
-The most fertile land in the world is. except for the life we grow on it. a brown desert.
+The most fertile land in the world is, except for the life we grow on it, a brown desert.

-"Technology keeps adding layers of separation between the manipulators and that being manipulated."
-Schweighauser points out.
-"The typical 19th century farm was self-sufficient, independent, self-sustaining and biologically rich.
+"Technology keeps adding layers of separation between the manipulators and that being manipulated," Schweighauser points out.
+"The typical 19th century farm was self-sufficient, independent, self-sustaining, and biologically rich.
 People, a diversity of stock animals, a variety of plants—all lent perceptual diversity to the landscape while also regulating both the spatial and temporal associations with the farm family that lived on it.
 The need for larger and larger surplus productivity has led to a need for specialization, specialization not only in terms of crops but also in the way in which the resource base is used.

 "Technology has given us the means to manipulate the natural environment, and when we manipulate we simplify.
-Instead of the biologically rich and visually diverse landscape of the 19th century we've created what I call a "big white room" into which we deliver energy inputs into one end and remove waste output at the other end.
+Instead of the biologically rich and visually diverse landscape of the 19th century we've created what I call a 'big white room' into which we deliver energy inputs into one end and remove waste output at the other end.
 The perfect example of a big white room is the Apollo spacecraft.
 The big white room replaces the big green room of natural biological diversity."

 As I listened to Schweighauser I was impressed at how little we have changed from our foreparents.
 Like them, we grow edgy and uncertain in the face of the sheer scale of this new world and take refuge in the groves so we will not have to see.
 Our forest groves are made of concrete now, of course, but they serve the same function of shielding us. supplanting a human landscape for the daunting natural one that surrounds us.
-This is especially apparent during the autumn, when the harvesting of crops again exposes the blank face of the land from beneath its green mask: in a way. corn is to us what the tall prairie grasses were to our foreparents, and we miss its enveloping height just as much.
+This is especially apparent during the autumn, when the harvesting of crops again exposes the blank face of the land from beneath its green mask: in a way. corn is to us what the tall prairie grasses were to our forebears, and we miss its enveloping height just as much.